Flashbac09/CFDeck/README.md

 # CFDeck
-Here is my deck of CFD-related code.
+Here is my collection of CFD-related code.
 This set is developed mostly during an entry-level CFD course.

 The 8 cases are: